 The drive to Mission Hills was unexpectedly delayed by the morning peak hour traffic congestion.
 It turned a ten minute drive into a frustrating twenty-five minutes.

-As Tom and Frank drove along Westend Boulevard the gathered crowd, media vans and first responders’ vehicles up ahead alerted them to the house they were searching for.
+As Tom and Frank drove along Westend Boulevard the gathered crowd, media vans and first responder vehicles up ahead alerted them to the house they searched for.

 Tom indicated to Frank the large gathering of neighbors and onlookers standing in groups around the perimeter tape.
 ‘I wonder if our perp is anonymously blending in with this gathering watching everything unfold…’ he said.